Skip to main content

 Git Configuration

-# Ignore resolved services - they come from other repos
+# Ignore resolved applications - they come from other repos

 web/*